 After 25 years of negotiations with the Provincial and Federal governments the Tla'amin Final Agreement was signed in 20143.
-The agreement came into effect April 5, 2016 and Tla'amin became a self-governing Nation.
-The Citizens of Tla'amin have the right to harvest fish, plants, wildlife and migratory birds for food, social and ceremonial purposes within any Fishing, Plant Gathering, and Wildlife and Migratory
+The agreement came into effect April 5, 2016 and Tla'amin's rights to self-government were formally acknowledged in the treaty.
+The Citizens of Tla'amin have the right to harvest fish, plants, wildlife and migratory birds for food, social and ceremonial purposes within any Fishing, Plant

-Birds Harvest Area (see maps on following pages from the Final Agreement).
+Gathering, and Wildlife and Migratory Birds Harvest Area (see maps on following pages from the Final Agreement).
 The Nation also owns and has authority to manage all timber and forest resources on Tla'amin Lands.
 The Tla'amin Nation owns two parcels of land on Savary Island.

-The Tla'amin Nation has signed overlap agreements with both the Klahoose and Homalco First Nations and these protocol agreements will be maintained into the future.
+The Tla'amin Nation has signed protocol agreements with both the Klahoose and Homalco First Nations and these protocol agreements will be maintained into the future.
 See following maps from the Tla'amin Final Agreement.